aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/_index.md

 - Active attendance to classes and discussions (25% of the grade).
     - Minimum 80% attendance (being sick or other emergency is a valid reason to not to be present)
     - Your attitude and activeness in class.
 Please note that this does not necessarily mean being very extroverted and loud.
 I also appreciate a more introspective and quiet way of working.
+    - Participation in building and takedown of the exhibition.
 - The final project (50% of the grade).
 You will be evaluated based on:
     - Aesthetic quality of the work
     - Novelty and creativity of the concept